tbohn/MIRCA-BC-USMX/README.md

-# MIRCA_USMX_BC
+# MIRCA-BC-USMX
 Tools for generating planted and irrigated area fractions by bias-correcting MIRCA2000 data to match government records in the US and Mexico

-This project contains the scripts used to create irrigation parameters by bias-correcting the MIRCA2000 dataset to match state (county?) government records in the US and Mexico [(MIRCA_USMX_BC)](https://zenodo.org/record/xxxxxxx) (ref).
+This project contains the scripts used to create irrigation parameters by bias-correcting the MIRCA2000 dataset to match state (county?) government records in the US and Mexico [(MIRCA-BC-USMX)](https://zenodo.org/record/xxxxxxx) (ref).
 These parameters are included along with other land surface parameters in input files formatted for use in the VIC model (Liang et al., 1994) release 5.1 (Hamman et al., 2018) extended to handle irrigation (ref).
 These parameters are intended for use in VIC's "image" driver.

 ## This project had several goals:
 1. xxx